Youth Development Specialist

 • 5 years' professional work experience

-• Experience working with youth ages 12 - 30 in after school activities or other areas of non-formal education.
-Applicants with experience with youth in summer camps, clubs, volunteerism, sports, music, art, environment, health, or business are strongly encouraged to apply.
+• Experience working with youth ages 12 - 29 in after-school activities or other areas of non-formal education.
+Highly competitive applicants will have experience with youth in summer camps, clubs, sports, music, art, theater, volunteerism, and service-learning.

 Required Language Skills